Turn Your Generosity Into Lifetime Income

 Learn more about the many benefits of a charitable gift annuity in our FREE guide Strengthen Your Future With a Charitable Gift Annuity.

 When you are looking for ways to support Northern Illinois University, you shouldn't feel like you are choosing between your philanthropic goals and financial security.
-One gift that allows you to make a gift to the NIU Foundation while receiving fixed payments for life is a charitable gift annuity.
+One gift that allows you to support NIU while receiving fixed payments for life is by creating a charitable gift annuity through the NIU Foundation.

 Not only does this gift provide you with regular payments and allow us to further our work, but when you create a charitable gift annuity with the NIU Foundation you can receive a variety of tax benefits, including a federal income tax charitable deduction when you itemize.

 If you are younger than 60 or don't need your payments immediately, you can set up a deferred gift annuity.
 This allows you to delay receiving payments until a later date—such as when you reach retirement.
 To learn more, view and download the .

 Check Out This Potential Scenario